step-by-step-guide-to-monitoring-your-apache-http-servers

 • Install Apache: sudo apt install apache2

-• Adjust the firewall settings: sudo ufw allow 'Apache'
+• Optionally, adjust the firewall settings to allow outside traffic: sudo ufw allow 'Apache'

-• Start the Apache service: sudo service apache2 restart
+• Enable and start the service: sudo systemctl enable --now apache2

 • If there are errors, make sure no other processes are running on Apache's default port 80: sudo netstat -tulpn | grep :80